The Natural Geographic Divisions of Ecuador

 The Four Geographic Regions of Ecuador | ©Not Your Average American

 Ecuador’s four geographic regions obviously have different climates and physical features.
-More surprisingly, the also have unique cultures and traditions as well.
+More surprisingly, they also have unique cultures and traditions as well.
 While there is no definite border to explain where the culture of one region gives way to that of the next, there are clues.
 For example, the different food served in local restaurants or the particular clothing worn by the residents are strong indicators that you have crossed an unofficial border.

 What is more, understanding the differences between regions will help you focus your travel plans.